 The first step for many NHL goalies is to get their eyes tested.
 But their eyes are not tested in the same ways yours or mine are; eye doctors for athletes look for very specific movements and conditions in goalies’ eyes.
 This will then make it easier to find the right training for each goalie.

 There are four factors that doctors look out for when testing goalies’ eyes:

 - converging on an object coming towards them

 - diverging to see a bigger picture

 - tracking different movement patterns

-All four visual tests require both eyes to work in tandem to do accurately.
+All four visual tests require both eyes to work in tandem to complete accurately.
 If not done accurately, this most likely means the eyes are not performing at their best.

-One European goalie was tested at Envision Sports in Minnesota by Josh Tucker, who almost immediately after starting the movement pattern test noticed something off in the goalie’s vision.
+Josh Tucker tested one European goalie at Envision Sports in Minnesota, who immediately noticed something off in the goalie’s vision immediately after starting the movement pattern test.
 Whenever the goalie would look to his low right, his eyes would jump.
-As a result his eyes would skip over a whole part of the range of motion.
+As a result, his eyes would skip over a whole part of the range of motion.

 Different Eye Training for Different Goalies